vmagelo/msdocs-django-three-azure-services/README.md

 ### Tip 11: WhiteNoise static file serving

-We decided to use WhitenNoise for both local and deployed web app.
+We decided to use WhiteNoise for both local and deployed web app.
 See [Using WhiteNoise in development](http://whitenoise.evans.io/en/stable/django.html#using-whitenoise-in-development).
 It makes it easier to have all `INSTALLED_APPS` and `MIDDLEWARE` in the base settings.py file.

-White WhiteNoise, you may see this kind of warning in the deployment logs: "/tmp/8da29e2cb651a79/antenv/lib/python3.9/site-packages/whitenoise/base.py:115: UserWarning: No directory at: /tmp/8da29e2cb651a79/staticfiles/".
+With WhiteNoise, you may see this kind of warning in the deployment logs: "/tmp/8da29e2cb651a79/antenv/lib/python3.9/site-packages/whitenoise/base.py:115: UserWarning: No directory at: /tmp/8da29e2cb651a79/staticfiles/".
 This isn't a blocker as explained by this [GitHub issue](https://github.com/evansd/whitenoise/issues/215).